BOSGAME Advances Practical Local AI for Everyday Users with Its VTA-439 Mini PC

 - Responsiveness: Real-time, low-latency performance for seamless interaction.

-Beyond hardware performance, BOSGAME positions accessibility as a core part of its approach to local AI.
-Leveraging a factory-direct model, a proprietary 20,000 sqm manufacturing facility, and a team of over 300 R&D engineers, the company streamlines production and eliminates intermediary markups.
-This enables the VTA-439 to deliver professional-grade local AI capability starting at $1,049—a price point that contrasts sharply with enterprise-grade local AI workstations, which often cost several times more.
-Combined with its compact form factor and simplified setup, the device lowers barriers for individuals and small teams to adopt on-device AI.
+Beyond performance, BOSGAME positions accessibility as a core part of its AI strategy.
+Leveraging a factory-direct model, a proprietary 20,000-square-meter manufacturing facility, and a team of more than 300 R&D engineers, the company streamlines production and reduces unnecessary costs.
+As a result, the VTA-439 delivers professional-grade local AI capability starting at $1,049, lowering the barrier to AI adoption for individuals, creators, and small teams.

 "We are seeing a fundamental shift in how people think about AI, from something you access through a browser to something that runs on your desk, on your terms," said James Cao, General Manager of BOSGAME.
 "The VTA-439 was designed for exactly this moment: powerful enough to run meaningful AI workloads locally, compact enough to fit any workspace, and priced so that this capability is not limited to enterprises or researchers.
 Local AI should be for everyone."